 Often cheaper than trains, sometimes substantially so, long-distance buses also tend to be slower and less comfortable.
 However in Portugal, Greece and Turkey, buses are often a better option than trains.

 Busabout (www.busabout.com) offers a 'hop-on, hop-off' service around Europe, stopping at major cities.
 Buses are often oversubscribed, so book each sector to avoid being stranded.
-It departs every two days from May to the end of October.
+It departs every two days from early May to early October.

 Domestic buses provide a viable alternative to trains in most countries.
 Again, they are usually slightly cheaper and somewhat slower.
 Buses are generally best for short hops, such as getting around cities and reaching remote villages, and they are often the only option in mountainous regions.